 - Pulmonary embolisms can be extremely dangerous and even fatal if immediate action isn’t taken.
 If any of these symptoms appear, don’t waste any time and call an ambulance

-Based on the serious nature of both these conditions, and the potentially-fatal outcomes of ignoring them, blood clots should never be overlooked.
+Blood clots should never be overlooked because of the serious nature of both these conditions and the potentially fatal outcomes of ignoring them.
 Testing is painless and is typically performed by ultrasound along the legs and arms.

-Dr. Ryan Jones is a certified vascular surgeon who can help you determine whether you are at risk for deep vein blood clots in your legs.
+Our providers are board-certified vein specialists who can help determine whether you are at risk for deep vein blood clots in your legs.
 Scheduling is easy, allowing you to be proactive in protecting your health.
+Contact Vein Envy today!